-We headed over to Gino’s Manchester in hunt of the corn exchange.
-Despite frequently visiting Manchester for the shopping, the Christmas markets and concerts I had never heard of the Corn Exchange and was unsure where it was.
-Once we found it I was astounded that I hadn’t fallen up on it sooner.
+We headed over to Manchester on hunt of the Corn Exchange.
+Despite frequently visiting Manchester for the shopping, the Christmas markets and shows at the M.E.N I had never actually heard of, or been to the Corn Exchange Manchester and was unsure where it was.
+Once we found it I was astounded that I hadn’t fallen upon it sooner.
 It can only be described as a hidden gem in plain sight.
-From the outside looking in it appears to be an office block across the road from the Print Works, round the corner from the MEN and on the edge of the shopping area, the ideal location, yet tranquil and calm, hidden from sight and safe from the hustle and bustle of Manchester.
+From the outside looking in it appears to be an office block across the road from the Print Works, round the corner from the MEN and on the edge of the shopping area, the ideal location to stop for a bite to eat or a cocktail or two.
+It has a tranquil and calm feeling to it despite being right at the centre of so much hustle and bustle.

-On arrival we were met by the film crew, a bizarre experience.
-But they soon put us at ease and explained what would happen, basically order food and drink whilst be filmed and let the children be honest, eeeek!!!!
+On arrival we were met by the film crew which in itself was a very bizarre experience.
+But they soon put us at ease and explained what would happen.
+Basically all we had to do was order some food and drink whilst be filmed and let the children be honest, eeeek!!!!
 I was truly wondering if they had ever dinned with a 3 year old and a fussy 6 year old before and I’ll admit I was slightly nervous.

 The restaurant we had been allocated was Gino’s, an Italian restaurant owned by Gino D’acampo and one I had wanted to try for a while.
 On entering the restaurant, it was clear that it was smart and sophisticated, somewhere you could romantically dine as a couple or have a family gathering, however I was still unsure about having the children with us.
 We were seated across from the open plan kitchen were the chefs genuinely looked to be enjoying their jobs.